Data continuity across the value chain: the right information, where and when needed

 How to transition business changes to the new operating model?

-Without their understanding and endorsement, it will be difficult to obtain the necessary resources and commitment to make significant progress in the digital journey.
-Therefore, the leadership team should be part of the digital transformation process and not just spectators.
-They need to be involved in shaping the strategy, setting the direction, and guiding the organization towards the desired digital future.
+Without their understanding and endorsement, securing the required resources and commitment for significant progress in the digital journey becomes challenging.
+Therefore, the leadership team should actively participate in shaping the strategy, setting the direction, and guiding the organization toward its digital future, rather than being passive observers.

-In today's business landscape, organizations across industries face similar pressures such as maintaining profit margins, staying ahead of the competition, meeting customer expectations, ensuring sustainable performance, adhering to compliance regulations, and keeping up with ever-evolving technological requirements.
+In today's business environment, organizations face common pressures such as maintaining profitability, staying competitive, meeting customer expectations, ensuring sustainability, complying with regulations, and adapting to technological advancements.
 These pressures drive the need for digital transformations.

-The value chain encompasses various activities within the organization's boundaries, including inbound logistics, operations, outbound logistics, marketing and sales, and services.
-In contrast, the value system extends to suppliers upstream and to channels and end-customers downstream.
-By considering both the value chain and the value system, organizations can identify areas where they can leverage digital technologies to create value for their customers and drive innovation within their industry.
+The value chain comprises internal activities like logistics, operations, marketing, and services, while the value system extends to suppliers and customers.
+By considering both, organizations can identify opportunities to leverage digital technologies, create value for customers, and foster innovation in their industry.

 1. ASSESS